Alnarra/WaySouls/readme.md

 		- "The man with the Golden Ticket" Now correctly associated with Golden Bone Hoe
 ### Configuration
 	- Animania told not to spawn bee hives
+	- AbyssalCraft no longer spawns demons when a new world starts up, that seemed rude

 ### Scripting
 	- Animania Hive recipie altered to use Harvestcraft queen bee rather then wild hive